SysKitTeam/docs-spdockit/troubleshooting/sharepoint/could-not-access-content-database-on-server.md

 ---
-title: >-
-  I am receiving “Could not access content database ‘Database Name’ on server ‘Server Name’.”
-description: >-
-  This article explains how to handle issue when site collection load is not working properly.
+description: This article explains how to handle issue when site collection load is not working properly.
-author: Mia Tomaić
-date: 18/5/2017
 ---

 # Could not access content database